How to stay active while at home

-- Go for a long walk around the neighborhood – walking is an excellent way to stay fit and promote good heart health.
+- Go for a long walk around the neighborhood — Walking is an excellent way to stay fit and promote good heart health.

-- Yard work – weeding, mowing the lawn, trimming the bushes, and spreading mulch are all great ways to keep your house looking beautiful and keep you healthy.
-Just be sure to stretch properly, learn proper lifting techniques, and take frequent breaks so you don’t experience back pain afterward.
+- Yard work — Weeding, mowing the lawn, trimming the bushes and spreading mulch are all great ways to keep your house looking beautiful and keep you healthy.
+Just be sure to stretch properly, learn proper lifting techniques and take frequent breaks so you don’t experience back pain afterward.

-- Take a swim – if you have a pool, swimming a couple of laps is tremendous exercise and other hydrotherapy in the water is a great way to build up strength and a good form of rehabilitation.
+- Take a swim — If you have a pool, swimming a couple of laps is a great way to exercise; other water-related exercises are also a great way to build up strength and serve as a good form of rehabilitation.

-- Work out around the house – even if you don’t own exercise equipment, doing daily sit-ups and pushups, yoga training, or working with an exercise ball can make for an extremely effective workout.
+- Workout around the house — Even if you don’t own exercise equipment, doing daily sit-ups and pushups, yoga training or working with an exercise ball can make for an extremely effective workout.